The Museum is housed in the picturesque and historic setting of Upton Hall, headquarters of the British Horological Institute (BHI) since 1972.

 The new owner was John Warwick, a director of the Newark brewing firm of Warwick & Richardson.
 He remodelled the interior and added the West Wing, containing a large ballroom with a stage and a games room.
 With its pleasure grounds, fountains, conservatory and gardens it would have been a very desirable residence and many village functions were held on the estate.
 John Warwick died in 1935.

-The hall fairly quickly changed hands being purchased by the order of the Fathers of the Holy Ghost in 1939.
-Because of the onset of war, the Hall was requisitioned to provide a home for a school of partially-sighted children who had been evacuated from Sussex.
-In 1945 the Fathers of the Holy Ghost did actually take up residency and the St Joseph’s Roman Catholic Theological Church was established in the Hall.
+The Hall fairly quickly changed hands being purchased by the order of the Fathers of the Holy Ghost in 1939.
+During the onset of war, the Hall was requisitioned to provide a home for a school of partially-sighted children who had been evacuated from Sussex.
+In 1945, the Fathers of the Holy Ghost did actually take up residency and the St Joseph’s Roman Catholic Theological Church was established in the Hall.
 Students, being trained by the Fathers for the priesthood, spent the final six years of an eight-year course here.
-There were on average 15-30 students, based at the hall at any given time.
-Many changes took place at the Hall to accommodate them: the Ballroom was partitioned into three lecture rooms; the Library became the Chapel with an attached Sacristy; other ground floor rooms became a dining rooms and offices; and the cellars consisted of many oratories.
+There were on average 15-30 students, based at the Hall at any given time.
+Many changes took place at the Hall to accommodate them; the Ballroom was partitioned into three lecture rooms, the library became the Chapel with an attached Sacristy; other ground floor rooms became dining rooms and offices, and the cellars consisted of many oratories.
 The grounds were maintained by the students.
-On the second terrace of the front lawn there was a tennis court.
-Cows, pigs and hens were kept on the estate and the students grew vegetables.
+On the second terrace of the front lawn there was a tennis court; cows, pigs and hens were kept on the estate and the students grew vegetables.
 The discipline of the order was extremely strict.
-They rose early in the morning at 5 to start a rigorous daily programme of prayers, study and physical work.
+They rose early in the morning at 5 am to start a rigorous daily programme of prayers, study and physical work.

 The British Horological Institute (BHI) bought Upton Hall from the Fathers of the Holy Ghost in 1972.

-The Hall is now a Grade 2* listed building, within grounds of 10 acres.
-The hall consists of 72 rooms, ranging from small to large, housing the Museum of Timekeeping, alongside the BHI headquarters including watch and clock workshops, accommodation for participants in short horology courses and exams, plus the Clock House Cafe.
+The Hall is now a Grade II* listed building, within grounds of 10 acres.
+The Hall consists of 72 rooms, ranging from small to large, housing the Museum of Timekeeping, alongside the BHI headquarters, watch and clock workshops, accommodation for participants in short horology courses and exams, plus the Clock House Cafe.